 Summary: “Exchange server is unavailable” is a Microsoft Exchange Server error that may appear in Exchange 2007, 2010, 2013, 2016 or 2019 version.
 There could be several reasons for this error.
 In this blog, we have discussed some possible reasons and the solutions to help you fix the ‘Exchange Server is unavailable’ error.

 The error may also appear when you try to access the Exchange account via MS Outlook in Office 365.
 When this error comes up, you cannot access your mailbox and mailbox items stored on the Exchange server.
 Thus, it becomes a necessity to fix this error as soon as possible.
-Nonetheless, before going through the different methods that you can use to fix the issue, know the causes that result in this error.
+Nonetheless, before going through the different methods that you can use to fix the issue (the connection to the microsoft exchange server is unavailable. outlook must be online or connected), know the causes that result in this error.

 What Causes ‘Exchange Server is unavailable’ Error?

 ‘The connection to the microsoft exchange server is unavailable’ is a fairly common error and isn’t version-specific.
 There can be several reasons that may cause this Exchange error, such as,

 - Disabled RPC encryption

 - Conflict with third-party software such as antivirus

 - Outlook or Exchange server is not available or down